top of page

 Original Articles

 Original Articles are reports on findings from original unpublished research.
-Preference for publications will be given to high quality original research that make significant contribution to medicine.
-The articles should not exceed 6000 words, tables/illustrations up to five (5) and references up to 50.
-Manuscript describing original research should conform to the IMRAD format, more details are given below.
+Preference for publications will be given to high-quality original research that make significant contributions to medicine.
+The articles should not exceed 6000 words, with tables/illustrations up to five (5) and references up to 50.
+Manuscripts describing original research should conform to the IMRAD format; more details are given below.

 Review Articles are solicited articles or systematic reviews.
-JAPA solicits review articles from Malaysian experts to provide a clear, up-to-date account of a topic of interest to medical practice in Malaysia or on topics related to their area of expertise.
-Unsolicited reviews will also be considered, however authors are encourage to submit systematic reviews rather than narrative reviews.
-Systematic Review are papers that presents exhaustive, critical assessments of the published literature on relevant topics in medicine.
+JAPA solicits review articles from Malaysian experts to provide a clear, up-to-date account of topics relevant to medical practice in Malaysia or related to their area of expertise.
+Unsolicited reviews will also be considered; however, authors are encouraged to submit systematic reviews rather than narrative reviews.
+Systematic reviews are papers that present exhaustive, critical assessments of the published literature on relevant topics in medicine.
 Systematic reviews should be prepared in strict compliance with MOOSE or PRISMA guidelines, or other relevant guidelines for systematic reviews.

-Papers on case reports (one to five cases) must follow these rules: Case reports should not exceed 1,000 words; with only maximum of one (1) table; two (2) photographs; and up to five (5) references.
-It shall consists of a Summary and the Main Text.
-The summary should be limited to 100 words and provided immediately after the title page.
-Having a unique lesson in the diagnosis, pathology or management of the case is more valuable than mere finding of a rare entity.
-Being able to report the outcome and length of survival of a rare problem is more valuable than merely describing what treatment was rendered at the time of diagnosis.
+Papers on case reports (one to five cases) must follow these rules: Case reports should not exceed 1,000 words, with a maximum of one (1) table, two (2) photographs, and up to 20 references.
+It shall consist of an Abstract and the Main Text.
+The Abstract should be limited to 100 words.
+Having a unique lesson in the diagnosis, pathology, or management of the case is more valuable than merely finding a rare entity.
+Being able to report the outcome and length of survival of a rare problem is more valuable than merely describing the treatment rendered at the time of diagnosis.

-Commentaries will usually be invited articles that comment on articles published in the same issue of the JAPA.
+Commentaries will usually be invited articles that comment on articles published in the same issue of JAPA.
 However, unsolicited commentaries on issues relevant to medicine in Malaysia are welcomed.
 They should not exceed 1,200 words.
-They maybe unstructured but should be concise.
-When presenting a point of view it should be supported with the relevant references where necessary.
+They may be unstructured but should be concise.
+When presenting a point of view, it should be supported with relevant references where necessary.

-Letters to Editors are responses to items published in JAPA or to communicate a very important message that is time sensitive and cannot wait for the full process of peer review.
-Letters that include statements of statistics, facts, research, or theories should include only up to three (3) references.
+Letters to Editors are responses to items published in JAPA or communication of a very important message that is time-sensitive and cannot wait for the full process of peer review.
+Letters that include statements of statistics, facts, research, or theories should include only up to five (5) references.
 Letters that are personal attacks on an author will not be considered for publication.
 Such correspondence must not exceed 450 words.
-Instruction for proceeding.

 [EXAMPLE OF TITLE PAGE]